-This is a site for textile enthusiasts, designers, fiber artists, sewers and quilters who value the look and feel of hand-woven and intricate hand-dyed fabrics and textiles direct from the hand of the artisans.
-Supporting artisan cooperatives empowers women to create better lives for their families, to send their kids to school, and to provide the basics of life.
-Their textile creations are maintaining their cultural heritage while enriching our lives with the beauty of their work.
+This is a site for textile enthusiasts, designers, fiber artists, sewers and others who appreciate the look and feel of handwoven and hand-dyed textiles and who value the small miracles of beauty appearing as artisans throw the shuttle, take a stitch, or dye yarn.
+Our weaving cooperatives empower women to create better lives for their families, send their kids to school, and dream of a better future.
+As their creativity feeds families we marvel at the richness of their culture and traditions informing the textiles and give thanks for the beauty that touches our lives.

 Susan L. McCauley studied art history at the University of Mary Washington in Virginia, and she became interested in hand weaving, spinning, and dyeing through studies at Penland School of Crafts in North Carolina and Sheridan School of Design in Canada.
 After serving as a museum curator at historic sites in Virginia, Susan moved to Thailand for three years.
 There she saw the extraordinary work of NE Thai weavers making "ikat" resist dyed indigo "phasin" textiles.
 Her travels in Thailand took her to rural upcountry areas where she learned about the lives and weaving skills and traditions of the artisans taught by their mothers and grandmothers.
 In that community that offered cultural richness amidst much poverty, Susan joined a group attempting to reverse the migration of young girls to Bangkok's brothels by creating weaving jobs in the villages.
 She continues her work by returning each year, and she also travels to Laos where she supports expert weavers in remote highland areas.
 Through her business Mekong River Textiles, Susan promotes weaving cooperatives and other producers in Thailand, Laos, and Cambodia and advocates for eco-friendly production methods and fairly traded goods.
 Her efforts are dedicated to sustaining the textile arts by supporting the weavers and their culture, families, and communities.
 Over 30 years in business, Susan has developed a body of creative work with her fabrics, clothing designs, and patterns inspired by SE Asia's handwovens which can be seen at her showroom in Silver Spring, Maryland.